The Flicks Community Movie Houses

-The Flicks Community Movie Theater, was the first independent movie house in Phnom Penh, Cambodia.
-Its venue offered big screen movies in an air conditioned movie room to the expatriate community.
+The Flicks Community Movie Theater was the first independent movie house in Phnom Penh, Cambodia.
+Its venue offered big screen movies in an air-conditioned movie room to the expatriate community.

-The Flicks is a member of the Motion Picture Association of Cambodia (MPAC) and registers all of its screening titles with the Cambodian Department of Cinema & Cultural Diffusion, making it the only movie theater in Cambodia to do so.
+The Flicks are a member of the Motion Picture Association of Cambodia (MPAC) and registers all of its screening titles with the Cambodian Department of Cinema & Cultural Diffusion, making it the only movie theater in Cambodia to do so.

 History

 Martin and Jeanette Robinson founded The Flicks Festival Movie House in 2009.
-They renovated a pre-Khmer Rouge villa into one with an air conditioned movie room with a bar.
-In March 2011 Dutch serial entrepreneur Ramon Stoppelenburg took over the business, after an online fund-raising to save the movie theater.
-The flicks closed down on 8 August 2021.
+They renovated a pre-Khmer Rouge villa into one with an air-conditioned movie room with a bar.
+In March 2011, Dutch serial entrepreneur ⠀⠀Ramon Stoppelenburg took over the business after an online fundraising effort to save the movie theater.
+The Flicks closed its last venue on August 8, 2021.
 According to Stoppelenburg, it was due to the impact that Covid-19 had on the industry, particularly on independent film venues.

 The Flicks 2

 Demand rose for a second location in the city center.
-A brand new movie venue was constructed on #89, Street 136, inside the 11 Happy Backpackers Hotel.
+A brand-new movie venue was constructed on #89, Street 136, inside the 11 Happy Backpackers Hotel.
 The Killing Fields (film) screens daily.
 The Flicks 2 could seat 20 people and closed in December 2017.